wasim162010/AccountPallet/README.md

 ## Disclaimer

-This code not audited and reviewed for production use cases.
-You can expect bugs and security vulnerabilities.
-Do not use it as-is in real applications.
+This code is intended to give the idea of how the pallet can be created to manage account addition.
+It may have bugs and security vulnerabilities.